xcore/sc_dsp_filters/doc/asrc.rst

 **ASRC_ORDER**

     This sets the number of samples over which to smooth the signal.
-A higher value creates less audible artifacts, but increases latency and computational requirements linearly.
+A higher value creates less audible artefacts, but increases latency and computational requirements linearly.
 Must be a power of 2 to simplify buffer management.